muhmmad-ahmad-1/fedsam_hessian/README.md

 3. Orthogonal methods (SAM_Hessian_Orth) are particularly effective for challenging datasets
 4. Hybrid approaches offer a good balance between computational efficiency and performance

-< I will add the detailed experimental setups and results soon>
+< I will add the detailed experimental setups (in another markdown) and results soon>

 ## Future Work
 * Adaptive switching between first and second order methods